nicktantk/tp/docs/DeveloperGuide.md

 ### Listing all bookings

 1. Test case: `listbooking`<br>
-   Expected: All bookings in InSight are displayed.<br>
+   Expected: All bookings in InSight are displayed, including past bookings.<br>

 ### Viewing bookings for a client